ortus-boxlang/boxlang-docs/language/classes/README.md

 **BoxLang \(BoxLang\) is object-oriented, period!**

-BoxLang is an Object-Oriented programming language which means that all the things we interact with inside the virtual machine are objects, which in our case we will call Classes \(CFCs\).
+BoxLang is an Object-Oriented programming language which means that all the things we interact with inside the virtual machine are objects, which in our case we will call Classes \(.bx\).
 Objects can hold data, called **properties**, and they can perform actions, called **methods** or **functions,** they can inherit from other objects, they can implement interfaces, they can contain metadata, and even act as RESTFul webservices.

 {% hint style="info" %}
 Remember that objects are not only data but data + behavior.